CodeYourFuture/syllabus/docs/git/from-desktop-to-cli-cheatsheet.md

 sidebar_label: Desktop to CLI Cheatsheet
 ---

 Everything that you're going to be doing using Git CLI you can also do using Github Desktop.

-Let's run through a few example of this
+In this page, you'll comparisons of how to complete command tasks on both Github Desktop and Git CLI.

 ### Viewing Changed Files